 All waters shall be discharged in a manner to prevent erosion, scouring, or damage to stream banks, stream beds, ditches, or other waters of the state at the point of discharge.
+Discharges shall not occur in such a manner that will result in violations of Water Quality Rules and Regulations, Chapter 1, Section 15.
 In addition, there shall be no deposition of substances in quantities which could result in significant aesthetic degradation, or degradation of habitat for aquatic life, plant life or wildlife; or which could adversely affect public water supplies or those intended for agricultural or industrial use.

-- (a) Any single analysis and/or measurement beyond this limitation shall be considered a violation of the conditions of this permit. - (b) Monthly Average, Weekly Average and Daily Maximum are defined in Part I.D.3. - (c) The pH shall not be less than 6.5 standard units nor greater than 9.0 standard units in any single grab sample.
+- (a) Any single analysis and/or measurement beyond this limitation shall be considered a violation of the conditions of this permit. - (b) Monthly Average, Weekly Average and Daily Maximum are defined in Part I.C.3.